NervanaSystems/ngraph/doc/sphinx/source/howto/derive-for-training.rst

 ===============================

-In a :abbr:`Machine Learning (ML)` ecosystem, it makes sense to take advantage of automatable tasks as much as possible.
-As such, nGraph was designed to use all available "automatic" graph construction endpoints handed down to it from a framework.
+In a :abbr:`Machine Learning (ML)` ecosystem, it makes sense to take advantage of automation and abstraction as much as possible.
+As such, nGraph was designed to integrate wtih graph construction endpoints (AKA *ops*) handed down to it from a framework.
 Our graph-construction API, therefore, needs to operate at a fundamentally lower level than a typical framework's API.
-And, due to the fact that the nGraph :abbr:`Intermediate Representation (IR)` layer is what handles the translation from the framework's endpoints to an optimized (optimizable) ML environment, writing a model directly in nGraph would be somewhat akin to programming in assembly language: not impossible, but not exactly the easiest thing for people to do.
+For this reason, writing a model directly in nGraph would be somewhat akin to programming in assembly language: not impossible, but not exactly the easiest thing for humans to do.

-Yet, when choosing among topologies for development, it's important to not lose sight of the ultimate deployability and machine-runtime demands of a model that you ultimately want trained.
-Likeise, when developing a new *genre* for ML/DL modeling, it may be especially beneficial to consider ahead of time how portable and mobile you want that model to be within a rapidly-changing ecosystem.
-Even doing a ``cost::benefit`` analysis among all of your options -- frontend and backend -- can itself be a costly venture with no guarantee of success when choosing among alternatives.

-The value we're offering to the developer community is empowerment: we are confident that Intel® Architecture already provides the best computational resources available for the breadth of ML/DL tasks.

-..
-TO add more about what Naveen talked about RE: computation and how AI is about that.

 .. _model_overview: